sonatype-nexus-community/nexus-blobstore-google-cloud/README.md

 Remember:

 * Use this contribution at the risk tolerance that you have
-* Do NOT file Sonatype support tickets related to S3 support
+* Do NOT file Sonatype support tickets related to Google Cloud support
 * DO file issues here on GitHub, so that the community can pitch in

 Phew, that was easier than I thought.
 Last but not least of all: